Study of Excited $\Xi$ Baryons with the PANDA Detector: Event generation and Track Reconstruction Filtering

 \subsection{Track Reconstruction and Filtering}

 A characteristic feature of ground state hyperons is their long decay time, so that they can propagate several centimeters before they decay.
 The lifetimes ($\ctau$) of the \lam and $\Xi$ is are $7.89$ and $4.91\unit{cm}$, respectively \cite{PDG2018}.
 This implies, that their daughter particles are not produced close to the interaction point.
 As mentioned in \cref{ssec:SoftwareFramework}, the tracking algorithms in PandaRoot assume particles to come from the IP meaning that the implemented algorithms are not able to reconstructed the charged final state particles of the reactions to be studied.
 Since no pattern recognition algorithm was available that takes into account particles that decay away from the IP, we used an ideal pattern recognition algorithm instead.
 As a consequence, also particles leaving only one hit in any sub-detector will be reconstructed.
 To simulate a more realistic condition, a track filter is used to reject those tracks with a low hit multiplicity in the tracking detectors.
 In the following, only those charged final state particles are further considered if they leave at least four hits in one of inner tracking detectors (MVD, STT or GEM).
 This selection criterion is motivated by the helix trajectory of a charged particle in a homogeneous magnetic field.
 Consider f.e. the case the particle is moving along the $z$-axis.
 In that case, the projection of the trajectory onto the $x$-$y$-plane is a circle which can be defined by three hit points inside the detector part.
-A fourth hit is then a confirmation of the track hypothesis.
+A fourth hit is then a confirmation of the track hypothesis.\\ The ideal pattern recognition algorithm takes a relative momentum smearing of $5\,\%$ into account.
+Subsequently a Kalman Filter based track fit is applied, which reduces the relative momentum smearing to $\sim1\,\%$.